aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_runasscript.md

 ## RunAsScript              --  run current buffer as script

 ## Desc
-run current buffer as script
+* run the currently-loaded buffer as a script (e.g., Perl/Python/Ruby ), with option to capture the output

 ## See also
 * https://duckduckgo.com/?q=atom+atom-script